khoaly-banhmi/pho_digitalgarden/content/00 Housekeeping/How this digital garden is organized.md

 tags:
   - Get_started
   - 🧭Navigation
+  - Housekeeping
 date: 2024-12-12
 share: true
 ---
+The side bar on the left is essentially a file explorer for published notes.
+There are currently 5 big categories, four of which align with my [current interest](index), the other one is a *gardenkeeping* sections.
+This section contains daily chores to keep the garden alive, this structure note, and other tips on tricks on how to take note effectively.

 Notes created fall into the following categories:

 1. ☁️ Clouds: These are ideas from other authors and can be anything from small notes, book excerpts, blog posts, etc. The clouds also contain my thoughts about those fragments.